Suhanshu123/Data-Structure/README.md

+# Data Structure (In C)

-Here you find  C programs of data structure in simplest form  of
+Here you find C programs of the following :-

 Stack;